-Fat tissue found deep in the skin may die and produce areas of firmness within the skin.
+Fatty tissue found deep in the skin might die.
+This may produce areas of firmness within the skin.
 Additional surgery to remove areas of fat necrosis may be necessary.
 There is a possibility of contour irregularities in the skin that may result from fat necrosis.